Squareheron942/ICS2O/JavaScript/battleship/readme.md

 ### 3. The chat

 - You can send messages using the chat on the right side of the screen!
-Use the textbox at the bottom, type out your messageand click Enter or the "Send" button to send the message.
+Use the textbox at the bottom, type out your message and click Enter or the "Send" button to send the message.

-### Controls
+### 4. Controls

 | Button | Action |
 | ----------- | ----------- |